-Self-nomination is acceptable, though the nomination does require to be supported by a third party as listed on the nomination form.
-If you are nominating someone else, please approach the individual(s) concerned and complete the proforma together.
+Nominees require to be a member of the Church of Scotland.
+Self-nomination is acceptable provided that the nomination is supported by a third party as listed on the nomination form.
+If you are nominating someone else, please approach the individual(s) concerned and complete the form together.

-Once the Committee has met, those selected will be contacted.
+Once the Committee has met in January, those selected will be contacted.
 Inevitably, not all nominees will be asked to serve, though it is possible that they may be approached in connection with a different agency.
-It would be helpful if you could explain this to those whom you nominate.
+Please explain this to those whom you nominate.

-Nominations are also invited on behalf of the Church of Scotland Investors Trust.
-These will be passed direct to that body for consideration rather than to the Nomination Committee.
+We welcome nominations on behalf of the Church of Scotland Investors Trust.
+These will be passed direct to the Trust for consideration, rather than to the Nomination Committee.